 No one is going to love your interviews, your topics, your theme, your passion, or your purpose more than you.

 Serve your speakers by thanking them (perhaps with a hand-written note!).

 Serve your community by providing them with the best you can give.

 Serve your team by making strong decisions and communicating what you need from them.

 Serve your family and friends by telling everyone what you’re doing (so they know why you’re glued to your computer!).

-Serve yourself by taking care of yourself and allowing help to come in – whether that’s your husband cooking more often (Adrian’s cooking improved greatly after all his practice during the Soul Fire Summit!), someone to help you clean, or simply a smile or kind note.
+Serve yourself by taking care of yourself and allowing help to come in – whether that’s your husband cooking more often, someone to help you clean, or simply a smile or kind note.

 Serve and you will be served in return 🙂